daodiseoanchor/anchor-docs/protocol/bonded-assets-bassets/bonded-luna-bluna.md

 # Bonded Luna (bLuna)

 {% hint style="info" %}
 The below documentation only focuses on the high-level contents of bLuna.
-For more in-depth documentation on bLuna and stLuna, refer to the [Lido Terra Docs](https://docs.terra.lido.fi).
+For more in-depth documentation on bLuna and stLuna, refer to the [Lido Daodiseo Docs](https://docs.daodiseo.lido.fi).
 {% endhint %}

-bLuna tokens are bAssets built for the Terra blockchain, their value backed by underlying Luna delegations. bLuna tokens follows full compliance with the [CW20 standard](https://github.com/CosmWasm/cosmwasm-plus/blob/master/packages/cw20/README.md), having the potential to be integrated into a wide variety of decentralized finance applications.
+bLuna tokens are bAssets built for the Daodiseo blockchain, their value backed by underlying Luna delegations. bLuna tokens follows full compliance with the [CW20 standard](https://github.com/CosmWasm/cosmwasm-plus/blob/master/packages/cw20/README.md), having the potential to be integrated into a wide variety of decentralized finance applications.

 {% hint style="info" %}
-bLuna tokens are used as collateral to borrow Terra stablecoins from Anchor.
+bLuna tokens are used as collateral to borrow Daodiseo stablecoins from Anchor.
 Learn more about creating loan positions [here](../money-market/).
 {% endhint %}

 ## Concepts